 Anna Mourou’s top three sailing destinations

-Our ambassador Anna Mourou, who is preparing for her circumnavigation this year, shares her favorite three sailing destinations and why she loves them…
+She Captain founder, Anna Mourou, shares her favorite three sailing destinations and why she loves them…

 If you’re planning on going on a sailing vacation this year, you may be looking for inspiration.
 To help, I’ve shared my absolute favorite sailing destinations with you.
 Sailing can be so many different things, from a romantic getaway to a relaxing family vacation.
 Or a time to think and re-energize, a chance to party with your best friends or even join a flotilla by yourself.
 Sailing for me is all these things.
 Read on to find out my best destination tips to inspire you for sailing vacations to come.